 While I accept that everyone faces obstacles in their lives, I also believe that the success of those ventures depends on the foundation on which one walks and especially on how firm and supportive that foundation is.
 Once we accept people for who they are, and how their uniqueness differentiates them from others, things would perhaps become more aligned with how our minds have always been trained.

 As for me, dwarfism is a funny thing.
 It can hit back when you don’t really expect it to be coming.
-Karma or God’s will, you never know.
+Karma or God’s will, perhaps, I would never know.
 It’s like you realize that the fairy tale you always dreamt of was slightly different from what you expected.
 It may not really be the castle, but a muddy mansion that you just see through the rough waters and you realize that it was never a happy ever after.